Academic Integrity Policy

 The board chair shall have authority and be responsible for maintaining an orderly procedure throughout the hearing.
 All hearings are closed proceedings; witnesses may be excluded from the room until the appropriate time for their testimony.
 The burden of proof rests on the individual bringing charges.
 All matters upon which the decision will be based must be introduced into evidence at the hearing.

-Both parties shall have the right to be assisted by advisers, who may be attorneys, and who may be present at hearings.
-The board chair must be notified in advance of the hearing as to whom the advisers will be.
-The advisers may only consult and interact privately with their advisees, and may not address the board.
-Advisers who are disruptive to the process will be asked to leave the proceedings, and the matter will go forward absent their involvement.
+Both parties shall have the right to be assisted by advisors, who may be attorneys, and who may be present at hearings.
+The board chair must be notified in advance of the hearing as to whom the advisors will be.
+The advisors may only consult and interact privately with their advisees, and may not address the board. advisors who are disruptive to the process will be asked to leave the proceedings, and the matter will go forward absent their involvement.

 Any party who fails without appropriate reason to appear at the hearing consents to the hearing being conducted in his or her absence and to a final decision to be made based on the facts presented.

 The board retains the right to continue a hearing whenever necessary and appropriate.

 Either party may express its reaction in writing regarding the recommendation of the board to the provost or his/her designee within seven calendar days of receipt of the recommendation.
 If the seventh day falls on a weekend or holiday, the seventh day will be the first day that the University is open for business.
 Written submissions should be submitted to the provost.
 Any stay of sanction shall be granted only upon application to and at the sole discretion of the provost or his/her designee.
 The decision of the provost shall be final.
 If the penalty being levied is an "F" in the course, the provost will direct the registrar to enter the grade of "F" in the student's record.